wil3/gymfc/README.md

 # Available User Provided Modules

-To increase flexability and provide a universal tuning framework, the user must provide four modules: A flight controller, a flight control tuner, environment interface, and digital twin.
+To increase flexibility and provide a universal tuning framework, the user must provide four modules: A flight controller, a flight control tuner, environment interface, and digital twin.
 (Note: for neuro-flight controllers typically the flight controller and tuner are one in the same, e.g., OpenAI baselines) This will expand the flight control research that